Mbutler1991/Koh-iNoor/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - (https://mbutler1991.github.io/Koh-iNoor/)

+## Credits

+### Content

+The content for this website was taken from WikiPedia, the smithsonian magazine, britannica and worldhistory.org.
+The information was paraphrased after studying a combination of these sources.

+### Media

+Images and videos came from a number of different sources
+ - Favicon from www.flaticon.com created by Vectors Market
+ - Images from BBC, Wikipedia, Giphy, www.maharajaranjitsingh.com, www.alshindagah.com and Reddit.
+ - Videos, YouTube video from NBC

+### Code

+All code in this website is my own to the best of my knowledge, under the guidance of my mentor Lauren-Nicole Popich.

+## Thanks

+I would like to give recognition to my fantastic mentor Lauren-Nicole Popich for her help with and guidance on this project and to my life partner Nikita Ellison for keeping me grounded, advising me to step away when needed and ensuring I took care of myself as I got lost in the code.